Noroff-FEU-Assignments/project-exam-1-kribac12/README.md

 ### Rules of conduct

-- No sexism, racism, homophobia, transphobia, xenophobia or discrimination of any kind is accepted
+- No sexism, racism, homophobia, transphobia, xenophobia or discrimination of any kind is accepted.
-- No swear words accepted
+- No swear words accepted.

 ### Suggestions for enhancement

 - Be clear in your suggestions
-- Explain what interaction/design you expected and why the current one does not please you
+- Explain what interaction/design you expected and why the current one does not please you.
-- Use screenshots to showcase your suggestions
+- Use screenshots to showcase your suggestions.

 ### Styleguide

-- Use [Prettier](https://prettier.io/) for code formatting
+- Use [Prettier](https://prettier.io/) for code formatting.
 - Images should be colorful, and all images should have 1 or more books in them.
 - Book images uploaded should have a width of 620px.
 - Enhancements should happen for the sake of the readers.